lucapette/web/main/content/writing/the-appeal-of-monorepo.md

 clusters yet.

 These applications would obviously crash on start 🙃.
-So, every time this happened, we had to stop the them, create the necessary topics manually (with the right config!), and restart the applications.
+So, every time this happened, we had to stop them, create the necessary topics manually (with the right config!), and restart the applications.

 We solved the problem by introducing a small application that found all our topics used in the code base and generated topics creation scripts for us (with